- What Causes Hip Joint Pain?

 - Best Vitamins for Hip Joint Pain #3: Vitamin E

-- Best Vitamins for Hip Join Pain #4: Vitamin K2
+- Best Vitamins for Hip Joint Pain #4: Vitamin K2

 - Best Vitamins for Hip Joint Pain #5: Vitamin B12